dmi3y/csslint-cli/README.md

     - `--config` - path to arbitrary `.csslintrc` file, it will block looking up and checking targets directories for rc file, that's most likely usecase for this option.
     - `--threshold=0|1|2|ignore|warnings|errors` - setup report level for rules which are not explicitly set, default is 1 (warnings).

-- Multiply targets pickup `csslint-cli --errors=ids styles/a.css styles/b.css styles/c.css legacy/styles/`.
+- Multiply targets `csslint-cli --errors=ids styles/a.css styles/b.css styles/c.css legacy/styles/`.

 - `.csslintrc` multiformat support, with comments in json.